So you want to play the harp!

 Congratulations!
 The journey with the harp is one of musical magic, joy, discovery, and, yes, during the learning process – times of challenge.
 All experiences are held in the journey, and I do my best to keep you inspired and to (keep) open the path to simplicity, ease, and fun in your playing of this beautiful instrument.

 How long does it take to learn to play the harp?

 The answer is: You can make beautiful music right away – and – it can take years to feel, if not masterful at the harp, at least satisfied with your ability to play what you want to play.
 That said, so much depends on not just your devotion to the path, but on your ability to relax and have fun with the music you are able to play now.
 A good portion of what we do together is removing any shoulds and judgments from the equation, and just enjoying being a partner with your harp in making music.
 That’s really the point, isn’t it?

 The harp has the ability to cast a spell.
 I mean that in the most wholesome, enlivening sense.
-The resonance of its strings, the beauty of its form, the heart of its nature as a tree, and its ancient legacy all combine to create a field of magic around you that is healing, restful, and speaks for you—if you will only open to the possibility.
+The resonance of its strings, the beauty of its form, the elemental heart of its nature (tree, air, imaginative fire), and its ancient legacy all combine to create a field of magic around you that is healing, restful, and speaks for you—if you will only open to the possibility.